rainlanguage/arb-bot/README.md

 // to get the configuration object const config = await arb.getConfig(rpcUrl, walletPrivateKey, orderbookAddress, arbAddress, ...[configOptions]);

-// to get the order details from a subgraph const source = "/home/orders.json" // path to a local json file or a subgraph URL const orderDetails = await arb.getOrderDetails(source, config.signer);
+// to get the order details, one or both of subgraph and json file can be used simultaneously const subgraph = "https://api.thegraph.com/subgraphs/name/xxx/yyy" // subgraph URL const ordersJson = "/home/orders.json" // path to a local json file const orderDetails = await arb.getOrderDetails(subgraph, ordersJson, config.signer);

 // to run the clearing process and get the report object which holds the report of cleared orders const mode = "router" // mode can be one of "router", "0x" or "curve"